apple2373/chainer-caption/README.md

 ## I want to train the model by myself.
-I made preprocessed files available.
+I made the preprocessed files (e.g., extracted ResNet features) available.
 You can download like this.
 ```
 bash download.sh train
 ```